 In unstable ankle fractures the ankle joint itself is displaced or can be displaced when it is subject to normal forces.
 Specifically the lower bone of the ankle joint (the talus) is out of position or can be shifted out of position leading incogruity of the ankle joint.
 For ankle fracture to be unstable the restraining structures on the inside (medical side) of the ankle (Deltoid ligament and or medical malleolus) are disrupted.
 Unstable ankle fractures often require surgery to reposition bones and stabilize the ankle joint.

 Patients with unstable ankle fractures are invariably in a lot of pain and require urgent medical attention.
 They will often report a twisting injury to their ankle with their foot fixed on the ground (ex. stuck in a hole in the ground).
 They will not be able to weight-bear.
 The examinimg physician will assess the extent of deformity, look for any associated wounds that would suggests that the fracture has broken through the skin, and assess muscle and nerve function.

 Plain x-rays of the ankle will be taken.
 However, for grossly displaced fractures it is often beneficial for the ankle joint to be repositioned (reduced) before the x-rays are taken.
-X-rays determine whether an ankle fracture si present and help determine if the injury is stable or unstable.
+X-rays determine whether an ankle fracture is present and help determine if the injury is stable or unstable.

 Initial managment of the fracture begins at the scene of the injury.
 The lower leg should be splinted and if available a bag of ice my be applied to the area.
 Further management occurs when the patient reaches the emergency room.
 If the ankle is markedly displaced (ex. dislocated) it will be necessary for a physician to perform a preliminary repositioning (reduction) of the ankle joint in the emergency room.
 This is done by sedating the patient or injecting local anesthitic in the ankle joint and then providing gentle traction on the ankle joint.
 If one of the fractures has broken through the skin this is considered an “open fracture” and relatively urgent surgery is warranted to clean out the fracture site in an effort to minimize the chance of a serious deep infection.
 However, if the ankle is markedly swollen and the skin is intact it may be desirable to wait a few days (or more) to let the swelling around the ankle settle as operating through swollen tissue is associated with a higher infection rate.
 If this is the case then the ankle is splinted and the patient is given pain medication.
 Elevating the involved leg above the level of the heart and placing a bag of ice (or a bag of frozen vegetables) over the area for 10-15 minutes at a time may be helpful.

 Adequate treatment of an unstable ankle fracture not only requires healing of the fracture and any injured ligaments, but also a realignment of the ankle joint.
 Both healing and realignment must occur to ensure that the joint is congruent and thereby minimizes the risks of long-term ankle arthritis.
-For this reason, it is common for these fractures to require surgery (open reduction internal fixation).
+For this reason, it is common for unstable ankle fractures to require surgery ( ankle open reduction internal fixation).
 Surgery is oriented towards repositioning (reducing) the fracture and fixing it in the previous anatomic position.
 In addition, it is important that the surgeon ensure that the ankle joint (mortise) is anatomically positioned following the surgery.
 In order to do this, it is necessary to take x-ray (fluoroscopic) images during the surgery.
 In order to stabilize a disrupted ankle mortise, it may be necessary for the surgeon to place one or more screws across the two bones of the lower leg (Tibia and Fibula) to stabilize the relationship between these two bones while the ligaments connecting these bones (syndesmosis) heals.
 After these syndesmotic ligaments have healed (3-6 months) it may be necessary to remove these screws.

 In some patients with significant medical conditions or where an anatomical reduction has been obtained without surgery, it may be possible to treat an unstable ankle fracture non-operatively.
 However, this situation is the exception rather than the rule.